 This colorful pop-up store in Metz seems to overflow into the street.
 Latex adhesive circles are used for the windows, while the sidewalk is covered with special adhesive cutouts.
 All these decorative pieces are removable.

-As a non-toxic paint and coating seller, The Green Painter store in the Rice Village district of Houston captured its whole eco-friendly philosophy in the simple design of its exterior.
-Green vinyl stickers in the shape of paint drops fill the front window, while a large green drop is painted on the front side of the store.
+As a seller of non-toxic paints and coatings, The Green Painter store in the Rice Village district of Houston captured its eco-friendly philosophy in the simple design of its exterior.
+Green vinyl stickers shaped as paint drops fill the front window, while a large green drop is painted on the front side of the store.

-The same simple idea of a two-dimensional decor is used by Erja Hirvi in the design of the Samuji window display in Helsinki.
-This time, the theme is pineapples, and the design is polychrome.
+The same focus on a simple two-dimensional decor appears in Erja Hirvi’s design of the Samuji window display in Helsinki.
+This time, the theme is pineapples, and the polychrome treatment is cheerful and playful.

 Photo: Amoeba Landing / Tumblr

-Requiring even cheaper materials (even though a more artistically confident hand), drawing on the window is a simple way to spruce up a window display, to write and send a message, to easily change your store front according to the season and to convince passers-by to throw a second look at the store, as in the case of this Urban Outfitters display in Amsterdam.
+Requiring even cheaper materials (even though a more artistically confident hand), drawing on the glass is a simple way to spruce up a front window or send a message.
+This ingenious way of designing a window display allows you to easily change your store front according to the season and convince passers-by to give your store a second look.
+This Urban Outfitters display in Amsterdam does just that.

-Finally, combined with other low-budget materials like paper and cheap decorative or functional items, such window art can take a slight three-dimensional twist.
+Finally, when combined with other inexpensive materials like paper and cheap decorative or functional items, such window art can take a charming three-dimensional twist.

 Please take a look at our Before and After images of selected projects from 2016 HERE.